-- (b) Indigenous native vegetation and trees . - (1) Preservation.
+- (b) Indigenous native vegetation and trees. - (1) Preservation. - a.

-- a.
 No change. - b.
 If the development area does not contain existing indigenous native vegetation communities, but does contain existing indigenous native trees, then 50 percent of their open space percentage requirement must be met through the onsite preservation of existing native trees consistent with subsection 1 through 4 below.
-Refer to Appendix E and section 34-373(6)(g). - 1.
-No change. - 2.
+Refer to Appendix E and section 34-373(6)(g).

+- 1. No change. - 2.
 No change. - 3.
 Native trees (four to 15-inch caliper dbh) may be relocated to open space areas when proper horticultural methods (e.g. root pruning; use of antitranspirants) are utilized to insure the survivability of the trees, and a Vegetation Removal Permit is obtained. - 4.
 No change. - c.
 A minimum setback of 20 feet from buildings is required.
 For indigenous plant communities subject to fire, such as pine flatwoods, palmetto prairie and xeric scrub, a 30 feet setback is required for fire protection. - (2) Salvaging existing native plants.
 Open space areas must be designed to incorporate as many of the existing large native trees and sabal palms as possible.
 Irrigation water must be available on the development site and provisions for adequate irrigation provided. - a.
 Sabal palms.
 Healthy sabal palms with a minimum eight foot clear trunk must be salvaged if conditions (e.g., no rock) and sequence of construction allows.
 If sequence of construction does not allow the on-site relocation of sabal palms, then the sabal palms must be salvaged for an off-site recipient site or sale.
 The salvage efforts must be coordinated with the division of environmental sciences staff whether used on-site or otherwise.
+The number of sabal palms to be relocated or salvaged must be shown on the landscape plan approved as part of the development order.
 Any sabal palms being relocated must be moved in a horticulturally correct manner per Lee County Extension Services brochure Lee 8/2000A.
 A 90% survival for relocated sabal palms is required.
 Death of over 10% of the relocated sabal palms will require a 1:1 replanting. - b.
 Other Trees.
 Healthy native trees with a minimum caliper of four inches at 4 1⁄2 feet above the ground (dbh) may be relocated onsite for five tree credits toward code required landscaping.
 The trees must be properly prepared for relocation through root pruning or other horticulturally correct methods approved by the environmental sciences director.